Republicans want GOP Kansas lawmaker out over allegations

 The woman alleged that Capps hugged and kissed the boys and allowed them to sit on his lap and rub his chest.
 He told KAKE he was affectionate, but that he didn’t overstep any boundaries.

 While DCF initially affirmed emotional abuse, Capps told KAKE that the finding was overturned when he appealed to the agency.
-He said that decision, reversing the finding, was upheld after another, outside state administrative review.
+He said that reversal was upheld a second time after another review by an outside state administrative hearings office.

+DCF’s version of events is different.
+The department said Capps appealed to the administrative hearings office and it reversed the abuse finding.
+AP could not independently verify details of the case.

 KAKE reported that Capps resigned as a volunteer and the volunteer group decertified him.
 But no criminal charges were filed and DCF dismissed the case, the station said.